-Dogs who suffer a sting to the tongue or the throat could be in serious danger.
+Dogs who suffer a sting to the mouth, tongue or the throat could be in serious danger.
 The reason is that an anaphylactic reaction causes swelling.
-This swelling, to the tongue or throat, can cause the airways to close, leading to your fur baby not being able to breath.
+This swelling, to the mouth, tongue or throat, can cause the airways to close, leading to your fur baby not being able to breath.
 The reaction will occur within the first 10 minutes or so after the dog was stung.

 If your canine companion is allergic to wasp venom, then it’s a good idea to get on the phone with the vet as soon as possible after your dog’s been stung.
 The vet may advise you to give your dog Benadryl (diphenhydramine).
 But only do this if your vet has advised you to do so.
 The usual does is about 1 milligram per pound of body weight.
 However, the vet must give you the right dosage information for your dog.